kwnskim/InTiCAR/README.md

 ## Input Files Descriptions

-The following files are required to run InTiCoHR for the interested researchers: </br>
+The following files are required to run InTiCAR for the interested researchers: </br>
 The delimeters for all files are '|'. </br>
 The example files are provided in the directory "prep_files". </br>
-You can simply prepare your own version of files as needed, and add their file names as arguments when running InTiCoR.
+You can simply prepare your own version of files as needed, and add their file names as arguments when running InTiCAR.

 The input arguments are the following: